 What is Cerebral Palsy?

-Cerebral Palsy is a neurological disorder that is caused by brain damage when the brain is injured or develops incorrectly before, during, or right after birth.
+Cerebral palsy is a neurological disorder that is caused by brain damage when the brain is injured or develops incorrectly before, during, or right after birth.
 This damage is not repairable and will leave you with a lifelong disability.
-Cerebral Palsy results in the loss of motor function, including muscle movement, balance, posture, control of muscles.
-Cognitive function, including the ability to think critically, solve problems, and learn new skills in extremely limited.
+Cerebral palsy results in the loss of motor function, including muscle movement, balance, posture, and control of muscles.
+Cognitive function, including the ability to think critically, solve problems, and learn new skills, is extremely limited.
 The ability to speak and see is also affected.

 Types of Cerebral Palsy